Marty and Karla Grant

 People complain about crime in America, but it would be much worse if we weren't allowed to have guns, for then criminals would control pretty much everything and do whatever they pleased without fear (except from the police).
 Don't think for a second that the police can protect everyone, for they can not.

-The scripture makes it clear that violence is wrong, and that he who lives by the sword, died by the sword.
+The scripture makes it clear that murder is wrong, and that he who lives by the sword, died by the sword.
 I agree with this.
 Jesus did say to "turn the other cheek" when struck.
-He said nothing about not defending yourself against a murderer.
+He didn't say allow yourselves to be killed though.